Ernest Leo Unterkoefler: Auxiliary Bishop of Richmond

-On December 13, 1961, Unterkoefler was appointed auxiliary bishop of the Diocese of Richmond and titular bishop of Latopolis by Pope John XXIII.
-He received his episcopal consecration on February 22, 1962, from Archbishop Egidio Vagnozzi, with Bishops Vincent Waters and Joseph Hodges serving as co-consecrators.
+On December 13, 1961, Unterkoefler was appointed auxiliary bishop of Richmond and titular bishop of Latopolis by Pope John XXIII.
+He received his episcopal consecration at the Cathedral of the Sacred Heart in Richmond on February 22, 1962, from Archbishop Egidio Vagnozzi, with Bishops Vincent Waters and Joseph Hodges serving as co-consecrators.
 Unterkoefler adopted as his episcopal motto: Deo Placere (Latin for "To Please God").
 Between 1962 and 1965, he attended all four sessions of the Second Vatican Council in Rome, where he served as secretary of the American delegation of bishops.

 Bishop of Charleston

-Unterkoefler was named the tenth bishop of the Diocese of Charleston on December 12, 1964 by Pope Paul VI.
+Unterkoefler was named the tenth bishop of Charleston on December 12, 1964, by Pope Paul VI.
 An active participant in the civil rights movement, he worked alongside Dr. Martin Luther King Jr. and ended racial segregation in all Catholic institutions in the diocese.
 He served as chairman of the U.S. Bishops' Committee on Ecumenical and Interreligious Affairs from 1978 to 1981.
 In 1987, Unterkoefler hosted Pope John Paul II during his visit to Columbia, South Carolina.

 Unterkoefler was also a prominent advocate for restoring the permanent diaconate in the United States, and ordained Joseph Kemper in 1971 as the first permanent deacon in the nation.
 In a 1985 interview, he said that his greatest satisfaction was in ordaining new priests, but also expressed his concern that a materialistic culture was making it more difficult to attract young men to the priesthood.
 "We can't go out and recruit them with high salaries," he said.
 "We must wait for the Lord to call them."

+Death and legacy

 Unterkoefler's resignation as bishop of Charleston was accepted by John Paul II on February 22, 1990.
 Unterkoefler died on January 4, 1993, at Providence Hospital in Columbia at age 75.